turkeysthinktoo/uBlockTurkey/README.md

 ## General Information

-uBO is **NOT** an "ad blocker"; it is a wide-spectrum content blocker. uBO blocks ads through the EasyList filter syntax and [extends][Extended Syntax] the syntax to work with custom rules and filters.
+uBO(and uBTR) is **NOT** an "ad blocker"; it is a wide-spectrum content blocker. uBO(and uBTR) blocks ads through the EasyList filter syntax and [extends][Extended Syntax] the syntax to work with custom rules and filters.
 Furthermore, the advanced mode allows uBO to work in [default-deny mode][Default Deny], which will cause [all 3rd-party network requests][3rd Party Requests] to be blocked by default unless allowed by the user.

 It is important to note that using a blocker is **NOT** [theft].
 Do not fall for this creepy idea.
 The _ultimate_ logical consequence of `blocking = theft` is the criminalization of the inalienable right to privacy.

 Ads, "unintrusive" or not, are just the visible portion of the privacy-invading means entering your browser when you visit most sites. **uBO's primary goal is to help users neutralize these privacy-invading methods** in a way that welcomes those users who do not wish to use more technical, involved means (such as [uMatrix]).

-EasyList, EasyPrivacy, Peter Lowe's Blocklist, Online Malicious URL Blocklist, and uBO's filter lists are default enabled when you install uBO.
-Many other lists are available to block trackers, analytics, and more.
-Hosts files are also supported.

-Once you install uBO, you may easily unselect any preselected filter lists if you think uBO blocks too much.
+Once you install uBO(uBTR), you may easily unselect any preselected filter lists if you think uBO blocks too much.
 For reference, Adblock Plus installs with only EasyList, ABP filters, and Acceptable Ads enabled by default.

 ## Installation